You guys, it’s November! (What!?)

 - 1 1/4 tsp pumpkin pie spice*

-- 3 Tbsp (40 g) muscovado sugar (or sub organic brown sugar, organic cane sugar, or coconut sugar)
+- 3 Tbsp muscovado sugar (or sub organic brown sugar, organic cane sugar, or coconut sugar)

-- 2 Tbsp (13 g) roughly chopped pecans, pepitas or walnuts
+- 2 Tbsp roughly chopped pecans, pepitas, or walnuts

-- Pinch each cinnamon + pumpkin pie spice
+- 1 pinch each cinnamon + pumpkin pie spice

-- Preheat oven to 350 degrees F and lightly grease a standard size muffin tin (will make 9-10 muffins).
+- Preheat oven to 350 degrees F (174 C) and lightly grease a standard size muffin tin (will make 9-10 muffins as original recipe is written // adjust if altering batch size).
 Dust with gluten free flour and shake out excess.

-- Prepare flax egg in a large mixing bowl.
+- Prepare flax eggs by mixing flaxseed meal and water in a large mixing bowl.
 Let set for 5 minutes.

 - Add banana and mash, leaving just a bit of texture.